Alan4247748/friendly-potato/docs/case studys/intro.md

 # Results

-- The sales team saw a significant bump in leads when combined with google ad campaigns within Belgium and Luxembourg.
+- Thanks to our efforts, Volvo is now able to target and attract high-value diplomatic customers.

-- Sales Reps now had personalised websites for their sales tool kits.
+- Sales Reps have personalised websites in their sales tool kits.
+- Combined with google ads campaigns the result was a powerful lead generation system.

 ![Volvo Campiagn](../static/img/Volvo3.png)